-Factorial - Inductive Definition ullet The set of all natural numbers is written $\mathbb N$. zero "0" is a natural number.

-• If n is a natural number, then its successor "suc n" is a natural number, too.
-Nothing else is a natural number. • Two natural numbers are only equal if constructed in the same way. \mathbb{N} is an inductively-defined set.
+- The set of all natural numbers is written \mathbb{N} . - Zero "0" is a natural number. - If n is a natural number, then its successor "suc n" is a natural number, too. - Nothing else is a natural number. - Two natural numbers are equal if and only if they are constructed in the same way.